AIM Rule 26

 149,287,059 ordinary shares of 0.05p each

-% of AIM Securities That Is Not In Public Hands
+% of AIM Securities That Is Not in Public Hands

 Regulatory news